learn-co-curriculum/web-auth-readme/README.md

 ### OAuth Authentication Flow

-OAuth authentication workflow involved three steps at a high level.
+OAuth authentication workflow involves three steps at a high level.

 1. Request access from the provider site (often via redirect to a special form)